HFM3/owlet/README.md

 5. Folder description (optional)
 6. Altitude mode (optional)

+Optional arguments do not need to be defined in order for a KML to be produced.

 Owlet accepts three types of altitude modes:
 - **'ctg'** short for Clamped to Ground.
 Elevation values are ignored and all features are displayed at ground level.
 - **'rtg'** short for Relative to Ground.
 Elevation values are rendered as "x" meters above the ground below.